-- A clear and accurate description of the material, deliverables, or services to be procured. - A detailed budget and timeline. - Provisions that allow for administrative, contractual, or legal remedies in instances where subcontractors breach contract terms, in addition to sanctions and penalties as may be appropriate. - Provisions for termination by the Contractor, including termination procedures and the basis for settlement. - A statement that further assignments will not be made to any third or subsequent tier subcontractor without obtaining the advance written consent of the Commission Agreement Manager and following the bidding procedures for selecting subcontractors described in subsection (b) above.
+- A clear and accurate description of the material, deliverables, or services to be procured. - A detailed budget and timeline. - Provisions that allow for administrative, contractual, or legal remedies in instances where subcontractors breach contract terms, in addition to sanctions and penalties as may be appropriate. - Provisions for termination by the Contractor, including termination procedures and the basis for settlement. - A statement that further assignments will not be made to any third or subsequent tier subcontractor without obtaining the advance written consent of the Commission Agreement Manager and following the bidding procedures for selecting subcontractors described in subsection (b) above. - d.
+Audits e.
+Copies of Subcontracts f.
+Conflicting Subcontract Terms

-d.
-Audits

 All subcontracts entered into for the performance of this Agreement are subject to examination and audit by the Energy Commission and/or Bureau of State Audits for a period of three (3) years after payment of the Contractor's final invoice under this Agreement.
-The Energy Commission may audit subcontracts that are relevant to the Contractor's royalty payment obligations (see the "Royalty Payments to the Commission" section) for a period of ten (10) years after the Agreement's end date.